mrousavy/react-native-mmkv/README.md

 As the library uses JSI for synchronous native methods access, remote debugging (e.g. with Chrome) is no longer possible.
 Instead, you should use [Flipper](https://fbflipper.com).

+## Debugging

+Use [flipper-plugin-react-native-mmkv](https://github.com/muchobien/flipper-plugin-react-native-mmkv) to debug your MMKV storage using Flipper.
+You can also simply `console.log` an MMKV instance.

 ## Adopting at scale

 react-native-mmkv is provided _as is_, I work on it in my free time.